svidt/100-Days-of-Swift/1-12 Introduction to Swift/1.0 First Steps In Swift/README.md

 let thisIsAConstant = "and can never be changed"
 ```
 **1.7 Type Annotations**
 Even though Swift is type inferenced - meaning it can figure out at compile time - what type each Constant and Variable is.
 Sometimes you may want to explicitly define each type.

+Keep in mind that all *Type Anootations* start with a capital letter, while *variable* and *constants* does not.
+This is standard Swift coding convention.
 ```
 let str: String = "Hello, GitHub" let language: String = "Swift"